-The framing of the human condition that is suggested in this book is deeply hopeinducing.
+The framing of the human condition that is suggested in this book is also deeply hope-inducing.
 It stipulates that there may be a benign future in store for the global village in the long term, if only we manage to steer clear of the malignancies threatening from the mine fields that loom in the short term.
+I conclude the book with a call for a Moratorium on Humiliation.